 Because claims-made-and-reported policies only apply to claims that are both made and reported during the individual policy period, waiting to report a claim may jeopardize coverage.
-For example, if you are insured through a policy that runs January 1, 2015 to January 1, 2017 and a claim is made against you in September 1, 2016 (during the January 1, 2015 to January 1, 2017 policy period) but not reported to us until February 2017, the carrier may not cover the claim because it was reported after the expiration of the individual policy period in which it was made.
+For example, if you are insured through a policy that runs January 1, 2020 to January 1, 2021 and a claim is made against you in September 1, 2020 (during the January 1, 2020 to January 1, 2021 policy period) but not reported to us until April 2021, the carrier may not cover the claim because it was reported after the expiration of the individual policy period in which it was made.

 We urge you to report any claim, even if you don't feel you did anything wrong, think the claim is frivolous, or think it will go away.
 Consider the following example.
-Mr. Broker receives a demand letter from the buyer that meets the definition of a claim in April 2014.
+Mr. Broker receives a demand letter from the buyer that meets the definition of a claim in May 2020.
 Mr. Broker doesn't think he did anything wrong and thinks the buyer and seller may come to an agreement that resolves the issue.
 Mr. Broker doesn't hear anything about the issue for some time.
-In February 2016, Mr. Broker is served with a lawsuit relating to the same issue.
-Coverage is reviewed under Mr. Broker's insurance with effective dates of January 1, 2013 to January 1, 2015, because that was the policy in effect when the claim was first made.
-The carrier may not cover the claim, because it was reported after the individual policy period in which it was made.
+In April 2021, Mr. Broker is served with a lawsuit relating to the same issue.
+Coverage is reviewed under Mr. Broker's insurance with effective dates of January 1, 2020 to January 1, 2021, because that was the policy in effect when the claim was first made.
+The carrier may not cover the claim, because it was reported after the end of the policy period in which it was first made, so the claim was not both made and reported during the individual policy period in which it arose.